chantalcassinijones/daily-planner-app/README.md

 * Persist events between refreshes of a page

+I enjoyed this challenge and it was a good way to practice using JQuery instead of Vanilla JS to navigate the DOM and create a dynamic application.
+I also really enjoyed exploring third-party API's and working with Day.js.

 ## Usage

- All you need to do is open [this page](https://chantalcassinijones.github.io/daily-planner-app/) in your browser. md
+ All you need to do is open [this page](https://chantalcassinijones.github.io/daily-planner-app/) in your browser.
+The planner will be colour coded, depending on the time of day( grey for past, red for present and green for future).
+You can write something in the textbox and it will save into local storage, even if you refresh the page. md
     ![Screenshot 1]()
     md